iazrael/sketching/README.md

 #SKETCHING

-Convert a picture to sketch using HTML5
+Convert a picture to sketch by using HTML5